-There are also plenty of ways to celebrate Crazy Hair Day at home.
-Use any materials you can think of, from pipe cleaners and combs to aluminum foil and egg crates.
-Allow your child to be completely free and creative with their decorating and even join in and have fun cracking up together in front of a mirror.
+There are plenty of ways you can celebrate your own Crazy Hair Day at home.
+Use anything you can think of, from pipe cleaners and combs to aluminum foil and egg crates.
+Allow your child to be completely free and creative with their decorating and even join in and have fun observing your follicular creations together in front of a mirror.
 Reading Barney Saltzberg’s book and making your own crazy hair fun is a unique way to create a special reading experience for a child.

 We're all about learning through play.